 Spoiler: I do not recommend reading this if you haven't completed Persona 3, Persona 4 or Persona Arena as it contains spoiler of these video games.

-He had made the trip numerous times and it never failed to give him a certain thrill like butterflies in his stomach.
+He had made the trip on numerous occasions and it never failed to give him the thrill of butterflies in his stomach.
 The constant variables were present: his reliable duffel bag, the train's pleasant rocking against the tracks, the faraway green mountains, and the cloudless blue sky.
 The mundane, stretched fields were truly captivating, and YU NARUKAMI mentally chuckled at the irony.
-He, a city boy, vastly preferred this slow pace region to the city's nonstop momentum.
+He, a city boy, vastly preferred the tranquility over the city's nonstop momentum.

 May 3, 2013 (Monday)